dawnstoryrevelation/dawntasymelodic/README.md

 **About the Website:**

 This website serves as the official online presence for Dawntasy Melodic.
 It provides information about my music, links to my official profiles, and details about the Dawntasy Saga.

+Dataset Attribution
+This project utilizes the following datasets from Hugging Face:

+UltraFeedback (Binarized Preferences)
+Source: argilla/ultrafeedback-binarized-preferences

+License: ODC-By 1.0

+Attribution Note:
+This dataset is derived from UltraFeedback and is used under the Open Data Commons Attribution License (ODC-By).
+You must include this attribution when using the data.

+UltraChat
+Source: HuggingFaceH4/ultrachat_200k

+License: MIT

+GSM8K
+Source: gsm8k

+License: MIT